jameshughes89/cs101/source/topic1.rst

    * Who here knows how to build a house?

-* Each of the things you will learn are perhaps simple on their own, but using them together to achieve something is challenging.
+* Each of the things you will learn are perhaps simple on their own, but using them together to achieve something is challenging

 * These topics really are going to be shockingly different from what you are probably used to.
-Very few classes can prepare you for the way of thinking that will be required for this class.
+Very few classes can prepare you for the way of thinking that will be required for this class

-* Unfortunately, intro to CS classes do often have an unusually high fail rate.
+* Unfortunately, intro to CS classes do often have an unusually high fail rate

 So I should be terrified?
 =========================

-* No.
+* No
-* It's actually not that bad, but you should be prepared to be challenged
+* It's actually not that bad, *if you put in the effort*
     * But that's why we're all here, right?

 * Real waring though: The class is dense and very accumulative, do not fall behind!